-We have taken necessary steps to ensure that our policies and procedures for data handling meet HIPAA standards.
+We have taken the necessary steps to ensure that our policies and procedures for data handling meet HIPAA standards.
 If you need a HIPAA compliant service, first, contact us for the account setup.
 Once we set up the account, you will then have to configure your Comm100 account as below:

 Only agents from authorized IP or IP range can access Control Panel and Agent Console.
 Enable this from My Account>Security> IP Restriction.

 If agents are inactive, meaning they don’t have any mouse or keyboard input for a certain time, system will automatically sign them out of the Agent Console.
 This is to prevent unwanted access when the App is left open on a device.
 Set this for each your agents on the Agent Console Preference> General>

 After switching off the Send Transcription option on visitor side, visitors will lose the access to request for chat transcript being sent to their email address(es).

 There are some features that your team can use, but they are not HIPAA compliant.
 To ensure your account abides by the HIPAA standards, advise your team against using them or use only after proper configuration.

 Agent Chat enables agents to have 1-1 chats with each other.
 Although the chat communication is among your team, not your clients, we are not able to avoid agents sharing any PHI information in it.